-Resettling in the United States can create a multitude of challenges for refugees and entrants (collectively "refugees") coming from situations of instability and insecurity.
+Resettling in the United States can create a multitude of challenges for refugees and entrants coming from situations of instability and insecurity.
 These challenges often inhibit a refugee's ability to become self-sufficient and socially integrated.
-Common obstacles to successful resettlement include language barriers, cultural divides, financial instability, limited local employment opportunities, employment status challenges, transportation difficulties, and lack of transferable work skills.
+Common obstacles to resettlement include language barriers, lack of transferable work skills, limited work experiences or connection to local labor markets, financial instability, limited or unrecognized formal education, employment status challenges, trauma, torture, chronic or acute medical issues, and mental health challenges.

 To overcome barriers to self-sufficiency and social integration, the Vendor will ensure that a widevariety of refugee services are effectively and efficiently delivered to the eligible population.
-These services include, but are not limited to, the following: